Ikemura-kei/RM2021-Tutorial/1_CPP/Instruction.md

 OUTPUT:  // A space
 ```

+In the directory `./Task1`, we provided example inputs and outputs for you to debug, the file name is `SampleInputAndOutput.txt`, you can read this file in your program.
+Please feel free to use depending on your needs.

+> Note: The first column is inputs and the second column is the corresponding outputs, columns are separated by semi-colon.

 ### Q2: Column Swapper
 * Difficulty Level: 1
 * Input to your program: Two numbers indicating columns to swap.